dmitsf/GOT/README.md

 ## Generalization

-__pargensf.py__: lifts the leaf cluster over a taxonomy tree.
+__pargenfs.py__: lifts the leaf cluster over a taxonomy tree.
 Produces two files:
 * _table.csv_: table with all the variables' values
 * _taxonomy\_tree.ete_: lifting result on the taxonomy tree in ete3 format.